• Skip to primary navigation

 August 18, 2013 by Adam DuVander

-Six grocery stories in Portland have confirmed what I assumed was true: they only sell egg nog during the U.S. holiday seasons of November and December.
+Six grocery stores in Portland have confirmed what I assumed was true: they only sell egg nog during the U.S. holiday seasons of November and December.
 Finding this out became one of the more outlandish tasks I’ve given to Fancy Hands, a virtual assistant service I have been using this year to simplify my life.
 It started with a conversation over egg nog–probably spiked with rum–over the holidays.
 Sipping the thick, sweet, milkish liquid, I wondered whether I could get it in a decidedly non-holiday month.
 So, I quickly added a task to Hiveminder and set a due date far in the future.

 When it popped up in my todo list, I laughed aloud, thinking back to my silly December self, the only one in the house slurping down this beverage with an acquired taste.
 I didn’t want to let December-me down, but August-me had plenty of work to do.
 That’s when I gave the task to Fancy Hands.